How to Build a Screenshot API

 1. Complexity: Setting up and managing a Kubernetes cluster can be complex, requiring significant expertise.
 Start with the managed option first.
 Even that will be complex most of the time.

 2. Cost: While Kubernetes itself is open-source and free, running it, especially in cloud environments, can incur substantial costs based on the resources utilized.
-But I consider it much cheaper option compared to Google Cloud Run and AWS Fargate as an alternative.
+But I consider it a much cheaper alternative to Google Cloud Run and AWS Fargate at scale.

-I wouldn’t start with Kubernetes today for most of the cases, but at later stages of the project, it can be irreplaceable and super valuable.
+I wouldn’t start with Kubernetes today in most cases, but at later stages of a project, it can be irreplaceable and valuable.

 AWS Fargate, Google Cloud Run, or Azure Container

-I use Google Cloud Run and I still believe it is still the easiest and the fastest option to start with.
-Typical upsides of such platforms are:
+I use Google Cloud Run and still believe it is one of the easiest and fastest options to start with.
+Typical advantages of such platforms are:

-1. Arguable, but serverless approach: these environments remove the need to manage servers or clusters, simplifying deployment and management.
+1. Serverless-style deployment: these environments remove the need to manage servers or clusters, simplifying deployment and management.

 2. Scalability: Automatically scales computing capacity in response to application demands.

-3. Integration: Seamlessly integrates with other Google Cloud Platform, AWS, or Azure services, offering a comprehensive ecosystem for deployment, monitoring, and security.
+3. Integration: Seamlessly integrates with other Google Cloud, AWS, or Azure services, offering a comprehensive ecosystem for deployment, monitoring, and security.

 The main downside for me is cost, it is expensive for long-running and resource-intensive applications (like headless browsers!) due to its pricing model.